 The Student Advisory Council consists of twelve (12) student representatives from UMUC locations worldwide and includes both undergraduate and graduate students.
 Student Advisory Council representatives serve on the overall University Advisory Council.
-The Student Advisory Council provides senior management with critical input on a wide variety of institutional initiatives that affect students and student life at UMUC.
-To learn more about the Student Advisory Council or contact a representative, students should visit the Web page at www.umuc.edu/gov/stac.
+Student Advisory Council members act in an advisory capacity to the university president, provost, deans, and other officials on behalf of all students.
+To learn more about the Student Advisory Council or contact a representative, students should visit the Web page at www.umuc.edu/gov/stac or send an e-mail to stac@umuc.edu.